vuestorefront/vue-storefront/docs/guide/basics/recipes.md

 # FAQ and Recipes

-Below you can find solutions for most common problems and advises for typical config changes required by Vue Storefront.
-If you solved any new issues by yourself please let us know on [slack](http://vuestorefront.slack.com) and we will add them to the list so others don't need to reinvent the wheel.
+Below, you can find solutions for the most common problems and advice for typical config changes required by Vue Storefront.
+If you solved any new issues by yourself, please let us know on [Slack](http://vuestorefront.slack.com) and we will add them to the list so others don't need to reinvent the wheel.

-## Problem starting Docker while installing the vue-storefront
+## Problem starting Docker while installing vue-storefront

 In case you get the following error: